wangchit/Android-App-Todo-List/README.md

 • The task title and due date must be entered before they are saved.
 Feedback is given to the user (via a Toast) if they add a task without this information.

-• Customized layout designed in row.xml.
+• Customized layout is designed in row.xml.

 • Tasks are saved in SQLite db database file.